Start by sending a demand letter to get your dog back.Start Letter

 Sheriff.
 Depending on the county where the other party needs to be served, you may be able to use the sheriff to deliver your lawsuit.

 Friend or family member.
 Some courts allow you to use a friend or family member to deliver your lawsuit for you.
 Make sure the person you use is also not involved in the lawsuit or with the outcome of the lawsuit.

 Step 3: Preparing for the Small Claims Hearing

 Once you file and serve your small claims lawsuit, you will be given a time and date for your hearing.
 To win at your small claims hearing, you need to be prepared.

 To prepare for your small claims court hearing:

 Prepare your evidence.
 Review the section above for a suggested evidence checklist you will need for your lawsuit.
 You want to have your evidence organized with titles, dates, and why that piece of evidence is important.
 All your evidence should be geared towards showing the judge why your dog belongs to you.
 Remember, it is not good to show up to court without any documents or receipts.
-The judge wants to be able to base their decision on the evidence you bring to court showing exactly why you need to get your dog back (for example, because the dog is yours and you can prove that the dog is yours and that you have a rightful claim to it.
+The judge wants to be able to base their decision on the evidence you bring to the court.
+This evidence should show exactly why you need to get your dog back.
+For example, you can prove that the dog is yours and that you have a rightful claim to it.